-The average force value shall be visually marked, as read on the indicator scale with a uniform movement of the surfaces relative to each other at a distance of 130 mm.
-This force is equal to the kinetic sliding friction force, which is necessary to maintain the surfaces movement relative to each other.
+The average force value shall be visually marked or marked by means of strain gauges, as read on the indicator scale with a uniform movement of the surfaces relative to each other for 1 min.
+This force is equal to the kinetic sliding friction force, which is necessary to maintain the uniform, linear surfaces movement relative to each other.